-3. Participation of SMEs and firms owned by HDPs.
-6. Improved support for enterprises owned by women, youth, and people with disabilities, and enterprises operating in townships and rural areas.
-17. No. of initiatives dealing with removal of barriers to entry and expansion to improve participation in the economy by enterprises owned by women, youth, and people with disabilities, and also deal with spatial concentration of enterprises in townships and rural areas.
-Definition The Commission is proactive in advocacy work aimed at supporting enterprises owned by women, youth, and people with disabilities, and enterprises operating in townships and rural area.
+3. Participation of SMEs and firms owned by HDPs. people with disabilities, and No. of initiatives dealing with removal of barriers to entry and expansion so as to improve participation in the economy by enterprises owned by women, youth, and people with disabilities, and also deal with spatial Definition The Commission is proactive in advocacy work aimed at supporting enterprises owned by women, youth, and people with disabilities, and enterprises operating in townships and rural area.
 The indicator refers reporting on the interventions, including outreach, awareness, education & training initiatives conducted with women, youth, and people with disabilities, and enterprises in townships and rural areas.
 The indicator also refers to implementation of the findings/outcomes/recommendations from the studies conducted with women, youth, and people with disabilities, and enterprises in townships and rural areas.
+The commission is committed to supporting and promoting participation of women, youth, and people with disabilities, and enterprises in townships and rural areas.
+Advocacy SMEs and firms support for enterprises owned by women, youth, and 1 people with disabilities, removal of barriers to entry and expansion so as to improve participation in the economy by enterprises owned by women, youth, and people with disabilities, and with women, youth, and people with disabilities, and enterprises in townships and rural areas.
+The indicator also refers to implementation of the findings/outcomes/recommendations from the studies conducted with women, youth, and people with disabilities, and enterprises in townships and rural areas.
 Purpose/ Importance: The Commission is committed to supporting and promoting participation of women, youth, and people with disabilities, and enterprises in townships and rural areas in the economy.
-It is thus important that the Commission is proactive in initiatives to promote participation of women, youth, and people with disabilities, and enterprises in townships and rural areas.
-Collection of Data/Method of Calculation: Achievement of this target is denoted by a report to the Commission Meeting/EXCO reporting on interventions by the Commission received by enterprises owned by women, youth, and people with disabilities, and enterprises in townships and rural areas.
-The report must be submitted to Commission Meeting/EXCO within the month following the end of the immediately preceding Advocacy --- -- ----- -- --- ---------- ı 1 quarter.
+It is thus Advocacy quarter.
 For example, the Quarterly Report for Conditions imposed in Q1 (April - June in FYx), must be submitted before the end of July in FYx.